loreilei/music-quizz-maker/README.md

 #Format of the csv file

-Each line must have maximum 3 values, separated by comas:
+Each line must have maximum 3 values, separated by spaces:
 - the url to the youtube video
 - the starting time
 - the duration of the extract